Well. So.

 Whether this was his general practice, or a gambit that he had judged to be best deployed in the case of Barty Crouch Jr, in order to win his loyalty and use him against his father is still uncertain.
 We got no clear indication one way or another to the end of the series.

 For that matter, it may have just been a habit that he picked up over the years that he was working as a sales assistant for Burke.
-He was probably a very good one.
+He was probably very pursuasive at selling things.

 Still, the information we were given in HBP suggests that this is unlikely.
 We now know that his “inner circle” are comprised of only a few dozen followers, and most of those are the descendants of his original followers, or scions of other families of similarly pureblood extremist views.
 In fact, the majority of them now appear to be “hereditary” minions rather than new “recruits”.
 Incomers who are outsiders, like Snape, have probably always been a rarity.
 As were such cases as Barty Crouch Jr, acting out their own adolescent rebellion by joining up with the “other side”.